 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-One of the best diet tips I know is to eat vegetables for every meal, and this low-carb recipe is a great way to get some veggies for breakfast.
-This would be great for any phase of the South Beach Diet and most other low-carb eating plans.
-South Beach would recommend low-fat cheese but other low-carb diet plans may prefer full-fat cheese.
+One of the best diet tips I know is to eat vegetables for every meal, and this low-carb Kale Mozzarella Egg Bake is a great way to get some veggies for breakfast.
+This would be perfect for low-carb, Keto, or low-glycemic diets, as well as for any phase of the original South Beach Diet.
+South Beach would recommend low-fat cheese but other low-carb diet plans will prefer full-fat cheese.

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.